 -Safety features: Being in close proximity to a sharp blade spinning at a few thousand RPM means you’ll want your table saw to have a decent set of safety features, including magnetic switches, flesh sensors and riving knives.

 The table saw you end up buying will form the backbone of your workshop for a long time to come.
 This means it’s worth your time to search for table saw reviews from reliable publications, read discussions on online forums and shop around as well.
-It would also make sense to go for the best saw you can afford instead of trying to save a few bucks only to end up regretting later on.
+It would also make sense to go for the best table saw you can afford instead of trying to save a few bucks only to end up regretting later on.